 5. Spending Counts Towards the Welcome Bonus Requirement

-Travel and dining purchases made by the authorized user earn 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining and 2x points on all other travel purchases, which will be deposited into the primary cardholder’s account.
+Travel and dining purchases made by the authorized user earn 5x points on travel purchased through the Chase Travel portal, 3x on dining, and 2x on all other travel purchases, which will be deposited into the primary cardholder’s account.

 7. Earn Rewards on Every Purchase